TraderStatus.com __________ SEC Fee Rates

 In calculating the new fee for a transaction, one should multiply the sale or principal amount of the transaction by the fee rate, which will be truncated at the seventh place after the decimal point.
 The resulting figure should then be truncated at the fifth place after the decimal point and rounded up to the next cent (if there is any remainder you should round up).

-As a reminder, the new law provides for an annual adjustment of the fee rate and, in some circumstances, a mid-year adjustment.
+As a reminder, the new law (Investor and Capital Markets Relief Act, with an effective date of December 28, 2001) provides for an annual adjustment of the fee rate and, in some circumstances, a mid-year adjustment.
 The SEC will publish the revised rates well in advance of an adjustment.

 US regulator reducing fees on securities transactions by $1 billion